-This command exports the files into the export_directory location, and constructs a YAML description of the calibrations and their collections.
+This command exports the files into the export\directory location, and constructs a YAML description of the calibrations and their collections.
 Exporting the ticket-level CHAINED collection will export all of the children CALIBRATION collections, making it the preferred way to export calibrations.
-It is strongly recommended that the file permissions are checked in the export_directory to ensure that the files are world readable.
-The import process will create files with the same permissions on some repositories, so this check is essential to prevent processing problems.

-This export_directory must then be transferred to the location of the new repository, where it can be imported with the command
+This export\directory must then be transferred to the location of the new repository, where it can be imported with the command